 Ann earned a B.Sc. in Environmental Management and a minor in Religious Studies at Indiana University in Bloomington.

 Rachel L. Spence | Engagement Manager

 Prior to joining the FTF, Rachel worked with fair trade farmer cooperatives in Latin America.
 She also worked in the field of international trade policy in New York and with the United Nations and U.S. government in Washington, DC.

-Rachel has an MA in International Affairs with a concentration in Economic Development from George Washington University in Washington, DC and a BA in International Economics and Commerce from Lafayette College in Easton, PA.
+Rachel has an MA in International Affairs with a concentration in Economic Development from George Washington University and a BA in International Economics & Commerce and Spanish Language & Literature from Lafayette College.